 Establishing a baseline may be easier in some contracts than others so contract management requirements must be relevant and proportionate.

-Where contract conditions include a specific climate change adaptation requirement it must be considered whether this requirement is core to the contract or a secondary issue, as any remedy for breach of performance may be difficult to quantify.
+Where contract conditions include a specific energy reduction requirement it must be considered whether this requirement is core to the contract or a secondary issue, as any remedy for breach of performance may be difficult to quantify.
 In this case a pre-agreed service credit or maintenance rebate would enable recompense for non-performance where termination of the contract would not be an option.

 Ongoing improvement and innovation can also be built into the management of the contract to further develop the products and services required.

-At contract award/ mobilisation there is always the opportunity to reach a voluntary agreement with the supplier that they will work with you to deliver agreed climate change adaptation outcomes that can be captured as a contract commitment.
+At contract award/ mobilisation there is always the opportunity to reach a voluntary agreement with the supplier that they will work with you to deliver agreed energy efficiency outcomes that can be captured as a contract commitment.

 Within the Annex are examples of KPIs that may be relevant within procurements.